University of Washington

 · Howard Mostrom (BM jazz studies, now the Lead Recording Engineer at Triad Recording Studios in Redmond)

-· Gwen Bayly (BM, jazz studies, plays in the Seattle funk band Kissing Potion)
+· Gwen Bayly (BM, jazz studies, played in the Seattle funk band Kissing Potion, now living and performing in Italy)

 · Jon Armstrong (graduate 2006, jazz studies, now at Caltech)